davisa0876/PHPUnitExamples/README.md

 Run source ~/.bashrc or source ~/.zshrc to load the new shell configuration.

-Running the tests
+## Running the tests
-To run the PHPUnit tests, navigate to the project directory and run the following command:
+To run the PHPUnit tests, navigate to the project directory and run the following command: phpunit /path/to/your/FunctionTest.php

-## phpunit
 If you have installed PHPUnit locally in your project (i.e., it's listed as a dev dependency in your composer.json), you should use the following command instead:

-## Copy code
    ./vendor/bin/phpunit /path/to/your/FunctionTest.php

 1. Clone the repository:
 ```bash